mekkablue/Inverter/README.md

 ### Custom Parameter

 In *File > Font Info > Instances*, add a new Custom Parameter to an instance.
-You can trigger the filter with the filter key `Inverter`, e.g.:
+You can trigger the filter with the filter key `Inverter`:

     Property: Filter
     Value: Inverter;topEdge;bottomEdge;overlap